-- a) The School Executive Board (SEB) and appointed Governor for Inclusive Education is responsible for ensuring that all Taaleem Schools provide outstanding school leadership and management practices that promote achievement of personalized educational outcomes for all students. - b) They support Senior Leadership Teams to deliver the vision, mission, strategic priorities and values of Taaleem and are also responsible for monitoring the performance of students and staff across all Taaleem School in accordance with agreed policies, procedures and school action plans.
+1. Taaleem School Executive Board and Governor for Inclusive Education b) They support Senior Leadership Teams to deliver the vision, mission, strategic priorities and values of Taaleem and are also responsible for monitoring the performance of students and staff across all Taaleem School in accordance with agreed policies, procedures and school action plans.